Sookchand/OilGasMarketOptimisation/USER_GUIDE.md

 4. **Generate Forecasts**:
    - Use multiple models to forecast future prices
+   - Try the Price Drivers model for enhanced forecasting
    - Compare forecasts with real-world data
    - Evaluate forecast accuracy metrics
    - Consider the confidence intervals in your planning
+   - Analyze the feature importance of price drivers

 5. **Detect Data Drift**:
    - Compare statistical properties between training and real-world data